gtantachuco/s1p-2018-contract-testing/README.md

 1) Build the `PersonService` app

-## Use CI/CD pipeline with Concourse
+## Continuous Delivery to production with Concourse
 Now that we are happy with our local test, we need to deploy both `PersonService` and `MyAccount` apps to production on Pivotal Web Services.
 Let's get started.

 ### Start Concourse